Tennessee Deer Hunting

 Deer Harvest Check-In

 All harvested deer must be checked in.
-There is a new tag before you drag requirements this year.
 Visit Big Game Check-In Procedures for details.

 Male or female deer with at least one (1) antler that is a minimum of three (3) inches in length.

 Units A, B, C, D, L - Two (2) antlered deer (one per day, not to exceed 2 for the season).
 The bag limit of two (2) antlered deer may be exceeded if taken as a bonus deer.

 Unit CWD - Three (3) antlered deer (one per day, not to exceed 3 for the season).
 The bag limit of three (3) may be exceeded if taken under the Earn-A-Buck Program in Unit CWD, or if taken as a Replacement Buck.